 DHD graduate students may only be eligible for an "I" grade if they have completed enough of the assigned course work to date to receive a passing grade (C or higher, 70% or higher) solely on assessments assigned by the last date the student attended class (e.g., a minimum of 28 points earned out of 40 points assigned by 10/15).
-Additionally, students must have completed a minimum of 50% of the total coursework for the course in order to be eligible to receive an "I".
+Additionally, students must have completed a minimum of 50% of the total coursework for the course to be eligible to receive an "I".

-If a student receives two or more incomplete grades, they will not be in good standing in the program and a department hold will be placed on their account.
+If a student receives two or more incomplete grades, excluding independent study/research courses and thesis/dissertation hours, they will not be in good standing in the program and a department hold will be placed on their account.
 Upon recommendations of the DGS, in consultation with AAC, students may not register for the following term nor hold any departmental financial assistance including assistantships and waivers until the incompletes are cleared.